umbraco/UmbracoDocs/Reference/Security/Security-hardening/index-v9.md

 :::

 By default, the login page of Umbraco is available at the path `/umbraco/`.
 This page is the entrance to your installation and it’s considered good practice to rename your path to a more secure path.
-This can be done by following these steps.
+This can be done by following these steps:

 1. Clean solution - This will delete the `wwwroot/umbraco` folder
 2. Add the following line into a property group element of your `csproj`-file